AnchorFree/docker-redis/README.md

 ## Container installation

  1. Clone this repository
- 2. Build and push linker image
+ 2. Build and push Redis image

 ```bash
 make all && make prod